New Jersey Criminal Defense Lawyers

 If and how an individual is charged with a crime when they kill someone else depends on many factors, including the experience and legal skills of the attorneys involved.
 If you have been charged with manslaughter, it is important to hire a criminal defense attorney that has extensive trial experience in cases involving the death of another person.

-The attorneys at Clark & Clark, LLC, have handled hundred of trials and more than 100 felony jury trials and have experience defending individuals against serious criminal cases involving municipal, state and federal crimes.
+The attorneys at Clark, Clark & Noonan, LLC., LLC, have handled hundred of trials and more than 100 felony jury trials and have experience defending individuals against serious criminal cases involving municipal, state and federal crimes.

 Unlike most other law firms, our attorneys are exclusively committed to the practice of criminal defense in New Jersey.
 The firm’s partners have successfully handled thousands of criminal cases including complex homicides.
 We also offer the rare benefit of a New Jersey Supreme Court Certified Criminal Trial Attorney.